 “What is Real?” said Velveteen Rabbit.

-“It is when you can move when you want to move.
+“Being Real is the best," said Cowboy Horse.
+"You can move when you want to move.
 When you are Real, if you are loved, you can show your love back.”

-This began a very happy time for Velveteen Rabbit.
-Each night after that, the boy would hold Velveteen Rabbit close in his arms all night long.
-Early in the morning, the boy would show Velveteen Rabbit how to make rabbit holes under the sheets.
-If the boy went outside to a picnic, or a park, Velveteen Rabbit would have fun at the outing together.
+This began another happy time for Velveteen Rabbit.
+Each night the Boy would hold Velveteen Rabbit close in his arms.
+In the morning, the Boy would show Velveteen Rabbit how to make rabbit holes under the sheets.
+If the Boy went outside to a picnic, or to the park, Velveteen Rabbit would come with him, too.

 After awhile, with the hugging and holding, much of Velveteen Rabbit’s fur got matted down.
-Its pink nose grew less pink with all the boy’s kissing.
+Its pink nose grew less pink with all the Boy’s kisses.
 But Velveteen Rabbit did not care.
 It was happy.

-One day the boy became ill.
-His forehead was very hot.
-The doctor came, and Nana walked back and forth in fear.
-Day after day, the boy stayed in bed.
-Velveteen Rabbit remembered Skin Horse from the toy box, and the many bright colors and the proud talk back there.
-There was nothing for Velveteen Rabbit to do but to stay in bed in those long days.
+One day the Boy became sick.
+His forehead got very hot.
+The doctor came and went.
+Nana walked back and forth in fear.
+Day after day, the Boy stayed in bed.
+There was nothing for Velveteen Rabbit to do but to stay in bed, too, day after day.

-Then at last, the boy got better.
+Then at last, the Boy got better.
 Such joy in the house!
-The doctor said the boy must go to the shore.
+The doctor said the Boy must go to the shore.
 How wonderful! thought Velveteen Rabbit.
-Many times the boy had talked with glee about the shore and its wide sands and big blue ocean.
+Many times the Boy had talked happily about the shore, and told of its white sands and big blue ocean.

 “What about this old bunny?”
 Nana asked the doctor.